Your postpartum checkup is an ideal opportunity for you to talk to your doctor about any concerns following the birth of your baby.

-In this appointment, you should share your family plan with your doctor so he/she can help tailor birth control measures to suit you effectively.
+In this appointment, you should share your contraceptive plan with your doctor so he/she can help tailor birth control measures to suit you effectively.

 In the first six weeks, abstinence and/or progesterone-only methods are the best to ensure your milk supply isn’t affected.
-Be sure to ask about the side effects of these methods if the arent mentioned.
-These effects could range from weight gain, mood changes to effects on breastfeeding.
+Be sure to ask about the side effects of these methods if they aren’t mentioned.
+These effects could range from weight gain to mood changes, to effects on breastfeeding.

 9 Things You Should Report Immediately!

 - Bleeding that increases or is heavier than a normal menstrual period

 - Pain, swelling or tenderness in your legs

 - Red streaks on your breasts or painful new lumps

 - Redness, discharge or pain from abdominal incision that doesn’t subside.